Target Element (MSBuild)

 Creates and executes an instance of an MSBuild task.
 There may be zero or more tasks in a target.

 Causes one or more targets to execute if the ContinueOnError attribute is false for a failed task.
 There may be zero or more OnError elements in a target.
 If OnError elements are present, they must be the last elements in the Target element.

 Required root element of an MSBuild project file.

-The first target to execute is specified at run time.
+The first target to execute is specified at runtime.
 Targets can have dependencies on other targets.
 For example, a target for deployment depends on a target for compilation.
-The MSBuild engine executes dependencies in the order in which they appear in the DependsOnTargets attribute, from left to right.
+The MSBuild engine executes dependencies in the order they appear in the DependsOnTargets attribute from left to right.
 For more information, see MSBuild Targets.